CoderArtist06/Pong_Godot_4/README.md

 ## Special Thanks
 Inspired by **Pong (1972)**, one of the earliest and most influential video games.

+Thank you for playing, or even just analyzing, my first game.
+— *CoderArtist06*

 ---

 ## License

 This project is released under **GPL-3.0**.
 See `LICENSE` for details.

----

-## Final Note

-Thank you for playing, or even just analyzing, my first game.
-— *CoderArtist06*